 All other finalists will receive a certificate of appreciation from The Washington Post.

-The winner will be notified by The Washington Post on Monday, March 5, 2018.
+The winner will be notified by The Washington Post in March 2019.

 About the Nominee

 Nominees must be full-time certified regular or special education teachers of prekindergarten through Grade 12.
 The award is intended for teachers who work directly with students in their classrooms on a daily basis or with their assigned caseloads.
 Teachers must have a minimum of five years teaching experience, three of which must be in MCPS.

 Nominations may come from teachers, students, former students, parents, administrators, or the general public.
 Teachers may not nominate themselves; however, teachers being nominated will be required to assist in preparing the nomination packet.

 Each nominee must submit a nomination packet.
 (NOTE: Nomination packets will not be returned.)

 Where & When to Submit

 All nomination packet requirements must be received by 4:00 p.m. on Friday, January 4, 2019.

 Office of Human Resources and Development